algosup/2024-2025-project-4-web-fpga-team-5/documents/technical/technicalSpecifications.md

 ### Continuous Integration

-For this project, the development team would use a continuous integration.
-Which means they would add new features regularly to the codebase in order to have a progression line more important than just by adding everything at the really end.
+For this project, the development team would use continuous integration.
+This means they would add new features regularly to the codebase in order to have a progression line more important than just adding everything at the real end.

 The continuous integration will mainly be held by GitHub and the repository, allowing all the team members to create branches and work simultaneously on different parts of the code.